Pharmakarios1/AirBnB_clone/Readme.md

 The analysis are:

-Instances or python objects created are converted to python data structure and stored in json file through serialization.<br>Instances --> pds--> json file (serialization)<br>In like manner, for easy retrieval system, the json strings stored are converted to python data structure and then to the instance or object through deserialization.<br>json file --> pds --> instances (Deserialization)<br>
+Instances or python objects created are converted to python data structure and stored in json file through serialization.<br>Instances --> pds--> json file (serialization)<br>In like manner, for easy retrieval system, the json strings stored are converted to python data structure and then to the instance or object through deserialization.<br>json file --> pds --> instances (Deserialization)<hr>
 ![storage](https://hazelcast.com/wp-content/uploads/2021/12/serialization-deserialization-diagram-800x318-1.png)
 # Description of the command line interface (Cli)/ interpreter
 The command line interface is similar to the borne-again shell (Bash shell), However, it is laced with a limited number of commands solely for the purpose of the project (AirBnb_clone WebApp)<br>